slcorp/RTView-ClearBlade/README.md

 *copy \sourcePath\RTViewDataServer_YYYYMMDD.zip*

-	Where sourcePath is the location of your download
+	Where sourcePath is the location of your download.

 Unzip the RTViewDataServer_YYYYMMDD.zip using your favorite zip/unzip utility.

-	This will create a directory under rtvdemos, named RTViewDataServer
+	This will create a directory under rtvdemos, named RTViewDataServer.

 *cd RTViewDataServer*